stela2502/ScanpyAutoAnalyzer/src/ScanpyAutoAnalyzer/data/ImputeExpression.md

-# Impute expression values using scvi
+An example of how to impute expression values in a 10X output.

 ```python
 %load_ext autotime